mtd1278/xv6_encrypted/README.md

 # Filesystem and Encyption
 In this assignment you will be be updating the xv6 filesystem to read and write encrypted files

+## Groups
+You may work on this assignment in groups of up to 2 members.
+Group members must be in the same course section.

-## Required Changes
+## Kernel Mode

 ### int encrypt(  int fd, uint8 key )
 This system call will encrypt the file represented by the file descriptor, fd.
 The system call will perform a byte-by-byte XOR encryption on the file.

 Attempting to encrypt a file that is already encrypted will return -1 and no change will be made to the file.